Your cart is empty.

 • build phonological awareness

-• connect sounds to spelling patterns
+• connect sounds to print

 Explore the resource